-The tribal farmers of Banswara district in Rajasthan face a number of issues like hunger, starvation deaths, drought, and distress migration and so on.
-Since there is very little employment in the region, these farmers migrate elsewhere and work as labour on farms and perform other odd jobs.
-To help these communities to get back to farming and achieve food security, VAAGDHARA, a local NGO, has been promoting family and community based agro-ecological models of food production to help restore the crop biodiversity in the region and help women gain recognition in agriculture.
-The official idea of 'food security' is embedded in the supply of entitled quantities of rice/wheat (Public distribution system) from 'central pool' warehouses or provision of state-defined meals, which is based on the wheat and rice model, has never benefited the tribal farmers.
+The tribal farmers of Banswara district in Rajasthan face several issues like hunger, starvation deaths, drought, and distress migration and so on.
+Since there is very little employment in the region, these farmers migrate elsewhere and work as labor on farms and perform other odd jobs.
+To help these communities to get back to farming and achieve food security, VAAGDHARA, a local NGO, has been promoting family and community based agroecological models of food production to help restore the crop biodiversity in the region and help women gain recognition in agriculture.
+The official idea of

+'food security' is embedded in the supply of entitled quantities of rice/wheatfrom 'central pool' warehouses or provision of statedefined meals, which is based on the wheat and rice model, has never benefited the tribal farmers.
 By 2010, the diversity of indigenous crops by Bhil tribe in Banswara district had been reduced to 12-13 varieties.
-Farmers in this region decided that any alternative would have to be significantly different, and based on different ideas about food security and sovereignty, than those adopted by the PDS.
+Farmers in this region decided that any alternative would have to be significantly different, and based on different ideas about food security and sovereignty, then those adopted by the PDS.
 With declining crop diversity, the average per capita intake of vital nutrients also declined.

 Until a couple of decades ago, the indigenous Bhil community of Banswara district in the state of Rajasthan cultivated at least 25-30 different types of crops on the same piece of land.
 Things however changed with the advent of green revolution.
 With massive government promotion of the green revolution technologies through subsidies, monocultures of high yielding varieties replaced the indigenous mixed farming systems.
 In addition, the family also collects uncultivated food from trees around farm boundaries and forest area such as wild tubers, flowers, nuts, edible leaves and fruits.
-Owing to forest degradation, fragmentation of holdings, erratic rainfall patterns the area under cultivation has increased and diversity among crops has decreased resulting in decline in household agriculture productivity and loss of the indigenous seed varieties.
+Owningto forest degradation, fragmentation of holdings, erratic rainfall patterns the area under cultivation has increased and diversity among crops has decreased resulting in decline in household agriculture productivity and loss of the indigenous seed varieties.

-With LANSA's intervention, 600 farmer families resumed started focusing on crop and seed diversity.
+With LANSA's intervention.
+600 farmer families resumed started focusing on crop and seed diversity.
 During this study food sovereignty march, focus group discussions (FGDs), key informant interviews - KII, youth interview, and elder farmer's interviews were used to assess the range of available foods and the contribution of indigenous wild foods to the regular diets of the Bhil community.
 Once rally was completed, the research team developed a participatory learning and action frame-work which started with a tool called "what we eat: what we produce" This helped explore different issues pertaining to seasonal availability and access to different local foods.
-The participants identified indigenous or "desi" foods gathered from the local environment and classified them in following categories:
+The participants identified indigenous or "desi" foods gathered from the local environment and classified

-- 1) Tree based (jungle), Farm boundaries, bunds, or gardens
+Tree based farm boundaries, bunds, or gardens

-- 2) Bari or kitchen garden
+Vadi or kitchen garden

-- 3) Cultivated.
+Cultivated